Crispy golden brown chicken thighs resting on paper towels.

 💙 Why You’ll Love This Crispy Chicken Thighs Recipe

-• Golden brown and crispy on the outside, juicy and flavorful inside
+• Golden and crispy on the outside, juicy and tender on the inside

-• Perfect for family dinners, parties, or meal prep
+• Perfect for family dinners, gatherings, or weekend treats

-• Easy to pair with rice, salad, or your favorite sides
+• Delicious served with fries, rice, salad, or your favourite dipping sauces

 🧂 Ingredients